 We have many other highly-qualified instructors assisting him with the flight training duties.
 With the training records maintained by the instructors and communication among the instructors, students are encouraged to utilize any of the available instructors to meet their schedule, without fear of wasting valuable time.
 Variety in viewpoint combined with a structured syllabus produces a stronger, independent pilot rather than a "clone."

 Tom Parker got his glider rating after graduating from Earlham College in 1972 and joined EHFC in 1983 where he added his Private, Commercial, Instrument and CFI tickets.
 He's been an EHFC member, CFI, and/or plane-owner member ever since.
-Tom is an author and illustrator and an IT project manager at Cornell University.
+Tom is an author and illustrator.
 He has written and illustrated Rules of Thumb volumes 1 and 2, In One Day and Never Trust a Calm Dog.
 His work has appeared in The Wall Street Journal, Audubon, National Wildlife, Glamour, and The Whole Earth Catalog and he is currently an (occasional) contributing writer for MAKE Magazine.
 Tom is currently teaching at the private pilot level in Cessnas.

 David Wanagel took his first flying lesson at East Hill in the fall of 1984.
 After a few years of flying as a private pilot, he decided to pursue other ratings, finally earning his CFI in 1991.
 David instructed at East Hill for two and a half years before deciding to move to Seattle in the winter of 1993.
 He returned to Ithaca in the summer of 2008 and recently got reminded by a friend and East Hill member how much he missed flying.
 After some hard work, he reinstated his CFI certificate.
 David is currently juggling a full time job as a software engineer with trying to fit in as much flying time as possible.
 David is instructing day VFR and IFR in our Cessnas.